cannabis and mental health

 Cannabis and its impact on people with mental health challenges

-Cannabis, a widely used recreational drug, is often associated with a sense of relaxation and euphoria.
-However, for some people involved in cannabis use, especially those already dealing with mental health problems, it can lead to a worrying disease known as cannabis-induced psychosis.
+Cannabis, a commonly used recreational drug, is often associated with feelings of relaxation and euphoria.
+But for some individuals, especially those struggling with mental health issues, cannabis use can lead to a concerning condition called cannabis-induced psychosis.

-This intersection of substance use and mental health concerns can have severe consequences, making it crucial to delve into the complexities of this phenomenon.
+This intersection of substance use and mental health issues can lead to serious consequences, so it is important to thoroughly examine the complexities of this phenomenon.

 Understanding Cannabis-Induced Psychosis